QUICK ANSWER

 Can a student apply to both Cooper Union and Parsons?

 Yes, and this is a reasonable application strategy.
-Both require school-specific assignments — the Cooper Hometest and the Parsons Challenge — so the application workload is higher than for schools without specific requirements.
+Both require school-specific assignments — the Cooper Hometest and Parsons’ two required essays — so the application workload is higher than for schools without specific requirements.
 Both are worth pursuing for strong students.

 What GPA is needed for Cooper Union?